Find the Best Sump Pump Repair Services Near You

 Motor

-It's what drives the pump.
+The motor is the part of the sump pump that powers the impeller..
 The type of motor and its power rating (horsepower) affect the pump's capacity and flow rate.

 Backup Sump Pump

-A backup sump pump is a secondary sump pump that is installed in addition to a primary sump pump.
+Backup sump pumps are important because they can help to prevent flooding in your basement or crawlspace if your primary sump pump fails.
 The backup sump pump will typically be powered by a battery or by water pressure, so that it can continue to operate even if the power goes out. .

 Water Level Alarm